project-chip/connectedhomeip/docs/silabs/thread/OT_SLEEPY_END_DEVICE.md

 The Matter ICD manager leverages subscription report synchronization and OpenThread functionalities to allow devices to sleep for set periods without disrupting their Matter sessions.

-Currently, in Matter v1.2 only ICD with Short Idle Time (SIT) is supported.
-ICD SIT are devices that SHOULD be configured with a Slow Polling Interval shorter than or equal to 15 seconds.
+In Matter v1.2 only ICD's with Short Idle Time (SIT) is supported.
+Matter 1.3 alpha provides provisional support for Long Idle Time (LIT) ICD's.
+A SIT ICD  are devices that SHOULD be configured with a Slow Polling Interval shorter than or equal to 15 seconds.
 For example, in a typical scenario for door locks and window coverings, commands need to be sent to the ICD with a use-case imposed latency requirement.
 Typically, devices that are Short Idle Time ICDs are not initiators in the communication flow.

 ## Operating Modes